Power, Strength, and Work in Sports and Fitness

 The relationship between force and speed is graphically represented by the Hill curve, which illustrates the inverse relationship between the two.
 In essence, as speed increases, the force decreases and vice versa.

-Two Types of Strenths
+Two Types of Strengths

 The required strength can be categorized into two distinctive types, each with its unique set of characteristics and energy mechanisms.
 Understanding the distinction between activities allows individuals to tailor their fitness routines to specific goals.